tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 1.md

 #### Creating the base project ~1.7 minutes
 Open up the command prompt in VS Code by pressing **CTRL + ~** on your keyboard and type in
 ```
-npx create-next-app@latest nextjs-notes --typescript
+npx create-next-app@latest nextjs-movies --typescript
 ```
-Here, `nextjs-notes` is the name of the folder where the NextJS app will be created.
+Here, `nextjs-movies` is the name of the folder where the NextJS app will be created.
 The flag `--typescript` indicates that we're going to be using Typescript in this project.

 🎬 *Run commands*

 Now that the files have been created, type in the following commands to run the project locally
 ```
-cd nextjs-notes
+cd nextjs-movies
 npm run dev
 ```